 Although new owners acquired Westover Fabrics, Inc. in 1943, the company continued to own the Arctic Mill and manufacture rayon fabric there into the early 1950s.
 It had further subdivided the former Arctic Mill complex in 1942, when it sold the property containing Storehouse A and the No. 1 Storehouse on the west side of the river to the West Warwick Machine Company, which was owned and operated by Regis L. Derouin (The Sub 1943:10; Textile World 1943; Providence Journal 1951a:2, 1951b:48).
 The company was apparently renamed in 1951, possibly indicating another change in ownership, for numerous newspaper articles refer to it as "Norman Mills, Inc., formerly Westover Fabrics of West Warwick" (Providence Journal 1951a:2, 1951b:48).
-In 1951, the number of operatives employed at the Arctic Mill, 50 people, was at the lowest point in its history (Providence Journal 1951a:2).
+In 1951, the number of operatives employed at the Arctic Mill, 50 people, was at the lowest point in its history (Providence Journal 1951a:2) and indicative of the decline of the textile industry not only in West Warwick, but in Rhode Island as a whole.
 On November 24, 1952, Westover Fabrics sold the property, comprising 15.7 acres of land on both sides of the river, to Solil Realty Co., Inc. for more than \$150,000 (\$1,485,00.00 in 2021) (Providence Journal 1952:17).

+1953-1959: American Luggage, Inc.

-In the summer of 1953, American Luggage, Inc. moved into the Arctic Mill, where it initially occupied three-and-one-half floors and employed 170 people in the production of "men's and women's leather and airplane type luggage," which it manufactured and sold under the American Tourister brand name (Providence Journal 1953:16).
-Sol Koffler, who founded American Luggage, Inc. in 1932 and served as its president and treasurer, was also treasurer of the Solil Realty Co., Inc., which acted as a real estate corporation on behalf of the luggage company (Providence Journal 1953:16, 1960:3).
+In the summer of 1953, American Luggage, Inc. moved into the Arctic Mill, ushering in a new period of use - still manufacturing, but not tied to the waning textile industry.
+American Luggage, Inc. initially occupied three-and-one-half floors of the mill and employed 170 people in the production of "men's and women's leather and airplane type luggage," which it manufactured and sold under the American Tourister brand name (Providence Journal 1953:16).
+American Luggage, Inc. grew quickly:by 1956, it had expanded to all five floors of the Arctic Mill, which totaled 200,000 square feet of space, and employed 300 people, representing a "100 percent expansion" of its business (Reseigh 1956:64).
+The number of workers employed by American Luggage, Inc. in 1956 made it the second largest luggage manufacturer in the United States at the time (Reseigh 1956:64).